Catchy rhymes can be a fun and easy way to remember some of those pesky phonics rules. Have you heard this one?

 The song illustrates the concept with a catchy tune and animated letters that walk together (hand in hand, no less!) on a road.
 But their conversation is one-sided, since the first vowel is the only one that is allowed to “do the talking.”

-For the sake of convenience, it would be wonderful if this rule were true—and teaching reading would be much simpler if it were.
+For the sake of convenience, it would be wonderful if this rule were true—teaching reading would be much simpler.
+But this “rule” is actually false 60% of the time.

 To test the rule, I took the 1,000 most common words and analyzed them by applying the rule to each one.
 I discovered that, contrary to the rule’s claim, only 43% of the words actually followed the rule, and a stunning 57% of the words did not!
 When I analyzed the top 2,000 words, the percentage shifted even further—only 36% of the words followed the rule, and 64% did not.
 So much for this oft-repeated phrase!